xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 If orders are going to be migrated, you will get a warning message about the currency of these orders: _The orders will be migrated using the current store currency (**Currency symbol - Currency name**).
 You can change the currency **here**._

 You need to make sure that your X-Cart 5 is using the same currency as X-Cart 4.
-Use the link in the warning message to quickly access X-Cart 5 store's currency settings (_Store setup > Localization, 'Currency' tab_).
+Use the link in the warning message to quickly access X-Cart 5 currency settings (_Store setup > Localization, 'Currency' tab_) to double check the current currency.

 {% note info %}
 If you want to migrate X-Cart 4 orders starting from particular date, it is possible to specify that date using the **Migrate orders from date** field: